Overview

 This ingredient may not be fungal acne safe.

-Learn more about Sucrose CocoateCarbomer is a polymer of acrylic acid.
-Its main role is to create gel consistency within products.
+Learn more about Sucrose CocoateCarbomer is a high-molecular weight polymer of acrylic acid.
+It is used to form gels and thicken formulas.

 In small amounts, sodium hydroxide is considered safe to use.
 However, large amounts may cause chemical burns due to its high alkaline.